thoth-tech/splashkit-aio/README.md

 ### Xcode

-The script starts by executing the command `xcode-select –install` to install the [Xcode](https://mac.install.guide/commandlinetools/4.html) command line tool.
+The script starts by executing the command `xcode-select --install` to install the [Xcode](https://mac.install.guide/commandlinetools/4.html) command line tool.
 If an existing Xcode directory exists, the script deletes it first, then creates a new one during installation.

 ### SplashKit SDK